kimoandroid/PatternLockView/README.md

 And that's it!
 Your PatternLockView is ready to rock.
 You might also want to remove the listeners when not needed,         `removePatternLockListener(mPatternLockViewListener);`

+<br><br>

 ### Step 3 (Optional: ReactiveX Interface)

-For the RxJava fanboys, this library supports RxJava 2 view bindings.
+For the RxJava fanboys, this library supports RxJava3 view bindings.
 You can subscribe to this view to get a stream of pattern change updates.

 ```java
 RxPatternLockView.patternChanges(mPatternLockView)